A stable implementation of a data-driven scale-aware mesoscale parameterization: Open Research

 \section{Open Research}

-The NW2 configuration is available via \citeA{NW2code}, for reference simulations in NW2 see \citeA{NW2data}.
-The MOM6 source code (version used to conduct the research) with implemented ZB20 parameterization, configuration files for Double Gyre and NW2, and figure plotting functions is available via \citeA{Perezhogin_code}.
-The selected simulation data is available via \citeA{Perezhogin_data}.
+The original NW2 configuration is available via \citeA{NW2code} and the data for the NW2 reference simulations, see \citeA{NW2data}.
+The version of the MOM6 source code with the implemented ZB20 parameterization, the configuration files for Double Gyre and NW2, and functions needed for generating the figures in this manuscript are available via \citeA{Perezhogin_code}.
+The simulation data is available via \citeA{Perezhogin_data}.

 \acknowledgments